-We believe that the NSFR including SME credit unions and banks within its definition of "SME" is critical to promotion of financial inclusion by small financial institutions in Europe and around the world.
+We believe that the NSFR including SME credit unions and banks within its definition of "SME" is critical to promotion of financial inclusion and the viability of small financial institutions in Europe and around the world.
 We request clarification that the Basel II and NSFR definition of SME includes SME credit unions and banks, as appears to be the Committee's intent.

-We also urge the Committee to update its definition of SME to: (a) be indexed for inflation; and (b) include an SME definition which better takes into account SME depository institutions' leverage than does the Basel II paragraph 273-274 SME definition of €50 million or less in annual revenues or €50 million or less in assets.4 For
+We also urge the Committee to update its definition of SME to: (a) be indexed for inflation; and (b) include an SME definition which better takes into account depository institutions' leverage than does the Basel II paragraph 273-274 SME definition of EUR 50 million or less in annual revenues or EUR 50 million or less in assets.
+For example, the United States' Small Business Administration has defined a "small credit union" or "small bank" as one with less than USD 500 million in assets.